LoganMartinez/iMessage-GPT/README.md

 ## Setup:
 * Download dependencies
-* Create .env file from using .env.template
+* Create .env file using .env.template
 * You can add multiple independent models in chat/models.json.
 The "system" field is the first message that is given to the model, which can tell it what tone to use, how it should act, how it should format its reponses, etc. It's recommended to include that it should never use the @ symbol in its responses, as if it does it has a chance to respond to itself or other models.
 * Optionally fill out the chat/contacts.json file with (phone_number: name) relations if you want the model to know names of people in chat